lucastrindadesilva/algorithms-and-data-structures-library/README.md

 ## Content

-The contents of this repository are organized in two folders: Algorithms and Data Structures
+The contents of this repository are organized in two folders: Algorithms and Data Structures.
+Maybe in the future I'll add a folder of implemented design patterns here.

 ### Algorithms List